Big advances have taken place in transportation during the month of October in American history. There were cars, and ships, and rockets—oh my!

 Columbus Day is named after the explorer Christopher Columbus, who ironically never reached the North American mainland.
 So what’s important about today?
 Don’t Celebrate Columbus Day offers a biblical lens through which you can discuss the actions of Columbus with your kids.

 In 1781, the British surrendered at Yorktown, recognizing that the Americans had won.
 This event formally ended the American Revolutionary War, but some fighting did continue until 1783.
 Without the support of French troops and warships allowing Washington’s total forces to trap the British in Virginia, the battle could have turned out quite differently!
-Let your children see the sequence of military events with this Siege of Yorktown interactive battle map.

 The Stock Market crashed on “Black Tuesday” in 1929.
 Prices on the market continued to decline for three years during what we now call the Great Depression.
 During this period of time, millions of people lost their jobs and had little money for food and other necessities.
 There were many factors that contributed to this financial crisis in our nation’s history.
 Find four simple ways to teach financial lessons to your kids so that they can make good choices now and in the future.